billagee/blog.likewise.org/content/2013-01-12-overview-of-configuring-a-static-website-in-amazon-s3.markdown

----
-layout: post
-title: "Overview of configuring a static website in Amazon S3"
+Title: Overview of configuring a static website in Amazon S3
-date: 2013-01-12 01:58
+Date: 2013-01-12 01:58
-comments: true
-categories:  s3, hosting, route 53
+Tags:  s3, hosting, Route 53
----
+Slug: overview-of-configuring-a-static-website-in-amazon-s3

 Lately I've been looking for reasons to use [OmniGraffle](http://www.omnigroup.com/products/omnigraffle/) for diagramming.